 James and his family were recorded in October on the 1865 state census for Claytonville Township, Brown County, Kansas.
 It shows that the two oldest children were born in Missouri, but their three younger siblings were born in Kansas.
 Therefore, it appears that the family, or at least Barilla, did not live full time on their new homestead during the first few years.
 This would not have been unusual, particularly for the settlers who had come from Missouri.
 Many tended to spend a lot of their time back home, especially during the winter months.
 This was probably due to the difficult conditions in Kansas at the time, both due to the "Bleeding Kansas" turmoil and the practicalities of frontier life.
 Barilla is last known appearing on this census, not long after having her last child.
 It is assumed that she passed away between this date and late 1869.
 The list of their children follows:

-- John William Wilson (1856-1928) who married Martha A. Perkins c.1884 probably in Richardson County, Nebraska, before moving to Marshall County, Kansas.
-Between 1900-1905 they moved near Geneseo in Rice County, Kansas.
-By 1914, they had moved to Perry, Noble County, Oklahoma, but John was buried back in Geneseo in 1928.
+- John William Wilson (1856-1928) who was born 1856 in Missouri.
+He married Martha A. Perkins c.1884 probably in Richardson County, Nebraska, before moving near Axtell, Marshall County, Kansas, c.1893.
+In December 1902, they moved near Geneseo, Rice County, Kansas.
+In February 1911, they moved near Perry, Noble County, Oklahoma, but they went back to visit some of their children often.
+John died in 1928, and Martha died in 1945 Both were buried in the Geneseo Cemetery.

-- Mary Matilda Wilson (1860-1940) who married John Basil Miller 26 Feb 1882 at the residence of her uncle, Thurston Chase.
+- Mary Matilda Wilson (1860-1940) who was born 15 Aug 1860 in Brown County, Kansas.
+She married John Basil Miller 26 Feb 1882 at the residence of her uncle, Thurston Chase.
 Her family first moved to Phillips County, Kansas, and later to Dent County, Missouri, c.1913.
+John died 11 Dec 1927, and Mary died 16 Apr 1940, both in Dent County.
+They were buried in the Jadwin Cemetery in Jadwin, Dent County, Missouri.

-- Francis (or Franz) Seigel Wilson (1862-1936) who married Jane "Jennie" Loudice Terrill 26 Nov 1882 in Robinson, Kansas, and moved to Omaha, Nebraska.
-Seigel was obviously named for the popular German-American general, Franz Sigel, who led the Union forces during two major Missouri battles in 1861.
+- Frantz Seigel "Francis" Wilson (1862-1936) who was born 25 Sep 1862 near Robinson, Brown County, Kansas.
+Francis married Jane Loudice "Jennie" Terrill 26 Nov 1882 in Robinson.
+He began working for the Missouri Pacific Railroad in Hiawatha, Kansas, on 10 Mar 1888.
+They moved to Omaha, Nebraska, between 1897-1900, and he continued working for the railroad here through c.1931.
+Francis was obviously named for the popular German-American general, Franz Sigel, who led the Union forces during two major Missouri battles in 1861.
+Francis died 12 May 1936, and Jennie died 10 Aug 1947, both in Omaha.
+They were buried in Forest Lawn Memorial Park in Omaha.

-- Vernetta Isabel "Nettie" Wilson (1864-1955) who first married James Harvey Perkins, a younger brother of Martha Perkins, 24 Jul 1887 in Brown County.
-She second married William Asbury Moore 18 Dec 1895 in Hiawatha, Kansas, and moved near her brother John near Geneseo, Kansas, by 1910.
-She then lived with her son for many years in Tulsa, Oklahoma, before returning to Geneseo after World War II.
+- Vernetta Isabel "Nettie" Wilson (1864-1955) who was born 26 Dec 1864 in Kansas.
+Nettie was living with her brother, John, and his wife, Martha Perkins, in 1885.
+She then married Martha's younger brother, James Harvey Perkins, on 24 Jul 1887 in Brown County.
+James died in 1891.
+She second married William Asbury Moore 18 Dec 1895 in Hiawatha, Kansas.
+In March 1908, they moved near Geneseo, Kansas, to be near her brother, John.
+William died here 17 Sep 1919.
+Nettie then lived with her son for many years in Tulsa, Oklahoma, but she returned to Geneseo after World War II.
+Nettie died here 28 Nov 1955 and was buried in the Geneseo Cemetery.

 James remarried to Amelia "Permelia" Ridge on 24 Feb 1870 in Brown County, Kansas.
 She was previously married and brought three more children from her first marriage into the Wilson family, raising the total to eight at the time.